8 Foods That Are Harsh On Your Digestion

 7. Alcohol

 Alcohol is well known for the effect it can have on your liver, but it can also be harmful to the lining in your stomach.
-Research indicates that alcohol can also wear out intestinal lining and adjust the composition of microbiota in the gut, leading to intestinal inflammation and leaky gut syndrome.
+Excess alcohol consumption can irritate the lining of the stomach, which can alter the acid/base balance and allow unfavorable bacteria to proliferate, leading to intestinal problems.

 8. Dairy

 Finally, many people have a hard time digesting dairy.
-In particular, one sugar found in dairy called lactose is hard for many people to digest, resulting in bloating, gas, diarrhea, etc. While not everyone has this reaction, it’s still important to avoid excessive dairy consumption since it’s also high in fat.
+Many people have difficulty breaking down lactose, which is also called milk sugar.
+This can cause symptoms such as bloating, gas, diarrhea, etc. While not everyone has this reaction, it’s still important to avoid excessive dairy consumption since it’s also high in fat.
 Too much fat and lactose may overwhelm your digestive system, even if you’re not lactose intolerant.

 A Quick Note on Fiber and Digestion